 Note: Certification for licensure and national test information is given under the program area and title of certification or licensure.

-The Utah State Board of Education serves special populations as defined by the federal Perkins V: The Strengthening Career and Technical Education for the 21st Century Act.
+The Utah State Board of Education (USBE) serves special populations as defined by the federal Perkins V: The Strengthening Career and Technical Education for the 21st Century Act.
 This includes, but is not limited to, individuals with disabilities and individuals with limited English proficiency.
 The local education agency (LEA) is responsible for providing special testing accommodations according to the terms outlined in a student’s Individual Education Plan (IEP) or 504 plan.

 Students who have been officially designated as English Language Learners (ELL), enrolled on or after April 15 of the current school year, and are new to the United States (first year of enrollment) are exempt from all state tests.